furio/js-config-server/README.md

   options:
     type: local
     uri: /home/furio/git/personal/js-config-server-temp
   filters:
+    - type: full-encrypted-to-raw
+      crypt: aes
+      key: myreporawkey
-  - type: filter-to-json
+    - type: raw-json-to-json

 ```

-A repo can be _local_ or _git_ :
-* if local it needs just a local directory
-* if git it needs either a local directory or a remote http(s) repository and a local uri where to clone
+This example read from a local _git_ reposiory in which the files are base64 encoded AES crypted files that contains a JSON.

+More stuff is possible...
+The only limitation is that the last filter must return a JSON.

 ## Tentative roadmap